Oil, gas, nuclear and coal are misunderstood and undervalued

 Metallurgical coal

-Roughly 70% of global steel is still produced using the blast furnace process, which requires metallurgical coal.
-At industrial scale and temperature, there is no commercially viable substitute.
-Each tonne of blast furnace steel requires significant volumes of met coal to function as both fuel and reducing agent.
+At industrial scale and temperature, there is no viable substitute.
+Each tonne of blast furnace steel requires significant volumes of coal to function.

 Conclusion